polkduran/bencode/README.md

 Parses a Bencode string and returns an object representation using discriminated unions.

-Internally, the parser users Active patterns to match Bencode elements.
+Internally, the parser uses Active patterns to match Bencode elements.